TheMrityunjayPathak/Supermarket-Sales-Analysis/README.md

 <hr>

 ## Dataset
-- The dataset is sourced from Kaggle which simulates grocery sales within Tamil Nadu state of India.
+- The dataset is sourced from Kaggle which simulates grocery sales in Tamil Nadu state of India.
-- The dataset includes columns that provide detailed information about each transaction at the Supermarket.
+- The dataset includes columns that provides detailed information about each transaction at the Supermarket.
 - **Link to the Dataset :** [Supermarket Sales Dataset](https://www.kaggle.com/datasets/mohamedharris/supermart-grocery-sales-retail-analytics-dataset)

 <hr>